BeyondTheFold/Beyond-the-Fold/readme.md

 ## Monitor

 The monitor tracks:
-- Duration of a page visit
+- Duration of a page visit.
-- The parent/child relationship between websites
+- The parent/child relationship between websites.
-- The uniqueness of a page visit
+- The uniqueness of a page visit.
-- Whether the page was reached via. a web search
+- Whether the page was reached via. a web search.

 ## Visualizer